SkyeVault/Main/README.md

 - High-performance logic and automation

 ### Cloud Security and Infrastructure
-- AWS IAM, GuardDuty, CloudTrail, WAF
+- proxmox
-- Terraform and CloudFormation
+- Terraform and Ansible
 - GitHub Actions for CI/CD pipelines

 ---